the demon Aim

 Aim’s documented powers and abilities are almost entirely malign or focused on enhancing human malice, in line with his nature as a Great Duke of Hell:

-- Arson and Destruction: His most feared ability is his power to cause massive conflagrations.
-He uses the firebrand he carries to burn and destroy cities, castles, and great places, reflecting a domain over widespread, destructive acts of fire.
+• Arson and Destruction: His most feared ability is his power to cause massive conflagrations.
+He uses the firebrand he carries to burn and destroy cities, castles, and great places, reflecting a domain over widespread, destructive fires.

-- Command over Legions: As a Great Duke, Aim commands twenty-six legions of lesser spirits, utilizing them to carry out his destructive and secretive dictates across the material world.
+• Command over Legions: As a Great Duke, Aim commands twenty-six legions of lesser spirits, using them to carry out his destructive and secretive dictates across the material world.

 Aim Myths, Legends, and Stories

-Aim is a figure deeply embedded in the Solomonic grimoire tradition, which is primarily a technical catalog of spirits and their powers rather than a collection of detailed narratives.
+Aim is an entity deeply embedded in the Solomonic grimoire tradition, which is primarily a technical catalog of spirits and their powers rather than a collection of detailed narratives.
 As such, he is not the subject of extensive myths, parables, or folklore outside of his inclusion in the Ars Goetia and similar texts.

 The existing “story” is the foundational legend of the Seventy-Two Spirits of Solomon.